How to Budget for Long-Term Unemployment

 Long-term unemployment—defined by the U.S. Bureau of Labor Statistics as being unemployed for 27 weeks (roughly six months) or longer—continues to increase, even as regular unemployment declines.
 As of November 2020, 3.9 million workers, or 36.9% of all unemployed workers, were classified as “long-term unemployed,” according to the latest report from the statistics bureau.

-Workers may end up in this category as a result of the economic recession stemming from the ongoing coronavirus pandemic.
-However, if you’re one of the many Americans facing long-term unemployment, it’s still possible to maintain a budget that will sustain this newfound reality for you.
+If you’re one of the many Americans facing long-term unemployment, it’s still possible to maintain a budget that will sustain this newfound reality for you.
 These five tips will help as a starting point, and possibly increase your income as well.

 As soon as possible, take charge of your situation.

 “If your job will be affected long term, it’s better to immediately reassess your budget rather than wait until you use up the majority of your savings,” Steffa Mantilla, a certified financial education instructor (CFEI) who runs financial blog Money Tamer, told The Balance in an email.
 “By taking stock early of your expenses and what can be cut to save money, you’ll lower your monthly income needs, which will make your emergency fund last longer.”

 The sooner you start analyzing your monthly cash flow, savings, etc., the sooner you can formulate a plan to determine what you’ll need to do to stabilize your finances.